YoussefEmad02/Handwritten-Digit-Predictor/README.md

 ### Performance Tips

 - For faster inference, the model automatically uses GPU if available
-- The GUI is optimized for real-time drawing and prediction
+- The GUI is optimized for real-time drawing and recognition
 - Model loading happens once at startup for optimal performance

 ## CLI Commands